UK Bee Species Guide: Types, Seasons & Identification

 It’s designed to narrow possibilities calmly and logically, without rushing to a single answer.

-The UK is home to several distinct groups of bees, each with its own behaviours and life cycle.
-Understanding these broad groups makes identification far easier and helps prevent common confusion early on:
+The UK is home to several distinct groups of bees, each with its own behaviour and life cycle.
+Getting familiar with these broad groups makes it much easier to recognise what you’re seeing — and understand why different bees appear at different times of year.

 Each profile focuses on: